ERO Assistance:(804) 367-9286

 State Only Return Requirements – Virginia state returns can be transmitted as a linked return with the Federal Return or as a State Only return not linked to a Federal Return.

 Amended Returns - Virginia supports electronic filing for Amended Returns.
 There is no separate form for an amended return.
 The Taxpayer should check in the header of Form VA 760 that the return is an Amended Return.
-The amended return information can be accessed in the program from the main menu of the Virginia return by selecting Personal Information > Other Categories.
 The Taxpayer may also need to complete the worksheet for an amended return to determine if they are due a refund or owe additional tax.
 This worksheet is accessed in the program once the user indicates the return is an amended return.

-Electronic Signatures – Virginia supports electronic signatures on their tax forms.
+Electronic Signatures – Virginia supports electronic signatures on its tax forms.

 General Tax Return Information